FlametheGOD/owo-selfbot/README.md

-# Discord OwO Self bot
+# Discord OwO Advanced Selfbot
 __Notice:__ Self bots are against [Discord's TOS](https://support.discord.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-) and can get your account or in this case multiple accounts banned

-We are not responsible in cases your account is banned
+We do not take any responsibility in cases your account is banned
 ## About
 Managed and developed by Team Ngố Tàu

 ## Requirement